 Ian David Hill

-Ian David Hill holds a B.S. in Economics and Rural Administration from the Royal Berkshire College of Agriculture, England, and holds technical certification in bovine management and health, crop management, and administration and maintenance of tractors and agriculture machinery from the City and Guilds, London.
+Mr. Ian David Hill, 65, holds a B.A. in Economics and Rural Administration from the Royal Berkshire College of Agriculture, United Kingdom, and holds technical certification in bovine management and health; crop management; and administration and maintenance of tractors and agriculture machinery from the City and Guilds, London.
 He served as Chairman of the Board of Usina Benalcool S/A Álcool e Açúcar (Bento de Abreu-SP) from 1992 to 2007.
 He was Director of the São Paulo State Cattle Raising Development Fund (FUNDEPEC SP) from 1996 to 2003.
 He was Secretary-Director of the Rural Employers Union of Valparaíso-SP from 1993 to 1995.
-He was Technical Director of the São Paulo Association of Nellore Cattle Farmers from 1995 to 1998.
+He was Technical Director of the São Paulo Association of Nelore Cattle Farmers from 1995 to 1998.
 He was as member of the Board of Directors of Usina de Etanol e Açúcar GASA – Guanabara Agroindustrial S/A in Andradina-SP from 1996 to 2000.
 He was CEO of Grupo Delta-G (Norte) from 2000 to 2008.
 He currently is a director on the board of Genoa Biotecnologia S.A. (since 2004), an executive officer and director on the board of Da Mata S/A – Açúcar e Álcool in Valparaíso-SP (since 2006), director of the cattle farming chamber of the Brazilian Rural Society (since 2009) and actively participates in the management of Agropecuária Jacarezinho LTDA.
-Board member of the Nuffield Trust (Brazil) that fosters research abroad for young agribusiness professionals.
-Mr. Ian David Hill could potentially have a conflict of interest with us in the future, as he is part of the management of Agropecuária Jacarezinho Ltda. which is controlled by Mr. Marcos Antonio Molina dos Santos.
+He is a Director of the Nuffield Trust (Brazil), which fosters research abroad for young agribusiness professional.

 Márcia Aparecida Pascoal Marçal dos Santos